 Depending upon the species of seaweed being sold as Sea Moss, you may find that it is not a good idea to include this in your diet if you have been diagnosed with CKD.

-If you choose to add Sea Moss to your diet, speak with your trusted Nephrologist (a Doctor who specializes in treating kidney conditions) or Dietitian about this and your particular stage of CKD first.
+If you choose to add Sea Moss to your diet, speak with your trusted Nephrologist (a Doctor who specialises in treating kidney conditions) or Dietitian about this and your particular stage of CKD first.
+1

 Depending upon your estimated glomerular filtration rate (eGFR) your potential for handling Sea Moss in your diet will be subject to this.
 You can get your eGFR through a blood test completed by your Doctor.